scikit-spark/scikit-spark/developer-notes.md

     - `setup.py`
     - `__init__.py`
     - `changelog` (give description of work)
-- Update .travis.yml
+- Update `.github/workflows/pipeline.yml`
-    - Add `SKLEARN_VERSION` in test matrix
+    - Add new version to test matrix
-    - Add to excluded list for Python 2 if necessary

 ### Setting up tests
 There is a bash script for running all tests `scikit-spark/python/run-tests.sh`.